solidjs/solid/documentation/guides/rendering.md

   </ul>;
 ```

 **Important:** Solid treats child tags as expensive expressions and wraps them the same way as dynamic reactive expressions.
 This means they evaluate lazily on `prop` access.
 Be careful accessing them multiple times or destructuring before the place you would use them in the view.
-This is because Solid doesn't have luxury of creating Virtual DOM nodes ahead of time then diffing them so resolution of these `props` must be lazy and deliberate.
+This is because Solid doesn't have the luxury of creating Virtual DOM nodes ahead of time and then diffing them, so resolution of these `props` must be lazy and deliberate.
 Use `children` helper if you wish to do this as it memoizes them.

 ## Lifecycle